-- reload code file when "Reload Code File" is selected

-- (useful for debugging when the code file is frequently modified)
+- reload code file when "Reload Code File" is selected (useful for debugging when the code file is frequently modified)

 - initialization

 - read labelling information (Serial Number, Model, Group, Revision) (optional)

+- calculate defined Check Sum (or CRC) if selected,

 - erase flash memory,

 - confirm if memory has been erase,

 - flash programming and verification,

 - labelling information generation,

 - flash memory check sum verification,

 - retrieve labelling information,

+- calibrating DCO frequency (if enabled),

 - blowing the security fuse (if enabled).

-In the report window you can see a typical report message during the Auto Program procedure (see Fig. 4.6-2 ).
+In the report window you can see a typical report message during the Auto Program procedure (see Fig. 4.6-3).

-Status window (see fig. 4.6-3) has a counter that is useful in production process.
+Status window (see fig. 4.6-4) has a counter that is useful in production process.
 The total number of programmed microcontrollers can be entered in the Total edit line.
 The Balance line shows the number of microcontrollers that have not been programmed yet.
 The Balance counter is initialized to the value entered in the Total edit line and is decremented every time Auto Program is completed successfully.
+When the serialization from file option is used, then in the bottom line is displayed the number of the serial numbers left in the list.